You know exactly how to make your business 10x better.

 There's a specific kind of shame in that.
 Not the loud kind.
 The kind that accumulates quietly.
 The kind that lives in a folder labeled "Final Version" that holds fourteen documents, none of which are the final version.
 The kind that lives in calendar blocks you keep pushing to next week.
 The kind that lives in the small thing your partner's face does when they choose not to say something.

 You know what you need to do.
 That's the part that's hard to explain to anyone who hasn't been here.
 You know the steps.
 You've helped other people take them.
-But when it's yours, when your name goes on it, your face is in the video, your reputation rides on it, something kicks in.
+But when it's yours, when your name goes on it, your face is in the video, your reputation rides on it, you hit something.
 A hesitation.
-A loop.
-A very logical-sounding reason to refine one more thing before you go live.
+A hesitation, then a very logical-sounding reason to refine one more thing before you go live.

-The person you know who launched messier, faster, with less prepared than you have sitting finished somewhere?
+The person you know who launched messier and faster, with less than you have sitting finished somewhere?
 She's running.
 You watched her announce it.
 You said, "That's amazing."
 You meant it.
 And then you went back to refining.

 You're not lazy.
 That word doesn't fit, and you know it.
 You work constantly.
 Your clients get exceptional results.
 You finish everything you take on for other people, on time, to a high standard, without any of this.
 It's only your own growth that stalls.
 Only the moves where the stakes belong to you and the visibility is real.